imprizza/qiklm-releases/README.md

 ## Remote Access

-QikLM is a web application — any device that can reach your host can use the full Admin Dashboard and PromptUI.
+QikLM is a web application; any device that can reach your host can use the full Admin Dashboard and PromptUI.

 **LAN / Home Lab**: Select **LAN** bind mode in Engine Settings.
 QikLM becomes accessible to every device on your local network.

 **Tailscale / VPN**: Already running Tailscale, WireGuard, or ZeroTier?
-Set bind mode to LAN and QikLM is instantly available across your entire mesh — no port forwarding, no tunnels, no extra configuration.
+Set bind mode to LAN and QikLM is instantly available across your entire mesh, with no port forwarding, no tunnels, no extra configuration.

 ```bash
 QIKLM_BIND_MODE=lan QIKLM_BIND_ADDRESS=0.0.0.0 QIKLM_PROXY_PORT=8192 ./qiklm